What is paravirtualization?

 In paravirtualization, the guest kernel is modified to run with the hypervisor.
 This frequently involves removing operations that only run on ring 0 of the processor with calls to the hypervisor, or hypercalls.

-The hypervisor responds by performing the task for the guest kernel and supplying hypercall interfaces that can be used to complete other important kernel operations -- such as interrupt handling, time keeping and memory management.
+The hypervisor responds by performing the task for the guest kernel and supplying hypercall interfaces that can complete other important kernel operations -- such as interrupt handling, time keeping and memory management.

 Uses of paravirtualization